Catalan independence movement: Others

 From around 2010, support for Catalan independence broadened from being the preserve of traditional left or far-left Catalan nationalism.
 Relevant examples are the liberal economists Xavier Sala-i-Martín and Ramon Tremosa Balcells (elected deputy for CiU in the European parliament in the 2009 election), the lawyer and current FC Barcelona president Joan Laporta or the jurist and former member of the Consejo General del Poder Judicial Alfons López Tena.

 The Cercle d'Estudis Sobiranistes, a think tank led by the jurists Alfons López Tena and Hèctor López Bofill, was founded in 2007.
 It affiliated with Solidaritat Catalana per la Independència (Catalan Solidarity for Independence) in 2011.

 At the beginning of 2021, Òmnium Cultural published a manifesto to obtain amnesty for Catalan politicians persecuted by the Spanish justice system.
-Among the signatories are four Nobel Peace Prize winners and several world-renowned personalities such as Yoko Ono Lennon and Dilma Rousseff.
+Among the signatories are four Nobel Peace Prize winners and several world-renowned personalities such as Yoko Ono and Dilma Rousseff.
 The Nobel Peace Prize winners that signed the manifesto are: Jody Williams, Mairead Corrigan, Shirin Ebadi and Adolfo Pérez Esquivel.